 The importance of a professional videographer documenting your wedding

-If your bridal budget is limited, you may be tempted to take up a relatives offer to videotape your wedding as a way to cut costs.
-While your uncle may be the unofficial videographer of family birthdays, his expertise with the camera probably won’t meet your wedding day expectations.
+If the wedding budget is limited, you may be tempted to take up a relatives offer to videotape your wedding as a way to cut costs.
+While your uncle may be the unofficial videographer of family birthdays, his expertise with the camera may not meet your wedding day expectations.
+Remember, this is a once in lifetime experience and should be captured as such.

-Professional videographers have experience with creative camera work, attention to detail, and incorporating music into the background.
-Another value is that they typically don’t know anyone at the wedding, providing the value of not “playing favorites” and videotaping only those they know.
-There are plenty of stories about an Uncle videotaping the wedding day and only having footage of the people he knows.
 The other side of the family is sure to be upset.
-Is “Uncle Bob” going to have a drink or four?
-Imagine the quality going down and the camera not being turned on nearly as often if the camera person has been invited to “party.
-While an amateur video may be a nice momento, it will be the professionally produced version that you will be proudly showing off for years to come.
+Is “Uncle Bob” going to have a few drinks?
+Imagine the quality going down and the camera not being turned on nearly as often if the camera person has been invited to “party” with you.
+While an amateur video may be a nice memento, it will be the professionally produced version that you will be proudly showing off for years to come.